mongodb/docs/source/includes/list-table-cluster-options.rst

        enable sharding.

-       To have |service| generate the password for the admin user, click :guilabel:`Generate Secure Password`.
+       To have |service| generate the password for the admin user, click :guilabel:`Autogenerate Secure Password`.
 If you choose to have |service| generate the password, |service| displays it only once.